Falklands War: Air attacks

 Also lost on 25 May was HMS Coventry, a sister to Sheffield, whilst in company with HMS Broadsword after being ordered to act as a decoy to draw away Argentine aircraft from other ships at San Carlos Bay.
 HMS Argonaut and HMS Brilliant were moderately damaged.

 Many British ships escaped being sunk because of limitations imposed by circumstances on Argentine pilots.
-To avoid the highest concentration of British air defences, Argentine pilots released bombs at very low altitude, and hence those bomb fuses did not have sufficient time to arm before impact.
+To avoid the highest concentration of British air defences, Argentine pilots released bombs at very low altitude, and hence those bomb fuzes did not have sufficient time to arm before impact.
 The low release of the retarded bombs (some of which the British had sold to the Argentines years earlier) meant that many never exploded, as there was insufficient time in the air for them to arm themselves.
 The pilots would have been aware of this—but due to the high concentration required to avoid surface-to-air missiles, anti-Aircraft Artillery (AAA), and British Sea Harriers, many failed to climb to the necessary release point.
 The Argentine forces solved the problem by fitting improvised retarding devices, allowing the pilots to effectively employ low-level bombing attacks on 8 June.

 Thirteen bombs hit British ships without detonating.
-Lord Craig, the retired Marshal of the Royal Air Force, is said to have remarked: "Six better fuses and we would have lost" although Ardent and Antelope were both lost despite the failure of bombs to explode, and Argonaut was out of action.
-The fuses were functioning correctly, and the bombs were simply released from too low an altitude.
+Lord Craig, the retired Marshal of the Royal Air Force, is said to have remarked: "Six better fuses and we would have lost" although Ardent and Antelope were both lost despite the failure of bombs to explode, and Argonaut was put out of action.
+The fuzes were functioning correctly, and the bombs were simply released from too low an altitude.
 The Argentines lost 22 aircraft in the attacks.